Helpline Counselor/Care Consultant

 Helpline Counselors/Care Consultants provide advice and counsel to individuals who contact the Association’s Contact Center, in accordance with approved clinical protocols.
 As trained professionals, Helpline Counselor/Care Consultants work with callers who have care or health related questions by providing advice, problem-solving counsel regarding difficult behaviors, decision-making support, crisis assistance, guidance during transitions and connections to local services.

 This position is located in downtown Chicago and will include weekend hours.
-The training start date will be in April, 2020.
+The training start date will be in late February 2021.

 ESSENTIAL JOB FUNCTIONS: